vdhamer/Photo-Club-Hub/.github/README.md

 To add a club to the app, the app needs information provided in multiple steps:

-- the club’s name and location (`Level 1`),
+- `Level 1` provides the club’s name and location.
-- a list of the club's members (`Level 2`), and
+- `Level 2` adds a list of the club's members.
-- links to the member's portfolios (`Level 3`).
+- `Level 3` adds links to the member's portfolios.

-These steps are called `Levels` because they need to be done in order and because you can __pause__ as long as necessary at one level before proceeding to the next.
-As the level of a club increases, the app provides more functionality.
+These steps are called `Levels` because they need to be done in order and, as the level of a club increases, the app provides additional functionality.
+A club can wait as long as needed before proceeding to the next level.
+This means that the app will support a mix of clubs at various levels.

-Museums are added in a similar way, although museums don't use `Level 2` or `Level 3`.
+Museums are added in a similar way, although museums don't need `Level 2 or 3`.

 ![Screenshots of 3 screens](images/app_screenshots_EN.jpg "Screenshots of app")

 When a club is at `Level 1`, it shows up as a marker on the maps (left screenshot).
 This is because the app knows club's location and name.

-When a club reaches `Level 2`, the app is aware of the names and roles of club members.
+When a club reaches `Level 2`, the app knows the names and roles of club members.
-As illustrated in the center screenshot, the club and its members now show up in the `Portfolio` and `Who's Who` screens.
+As illustrated in the center screenshot, the club and its members are now shown on the `Portfolio` and `Who's Who` screens.
-Clubs are _not_ visible in either of these screens until they reach `Level 2`.
+Clubs with zero (known) members are _not_ shown on these screens.

-When a club reaches `Level 3`, the app is aware of the image portfolio per club member (right screenshot), and allows an app user to browse through that club member's photos.
+When a club reaches `Level 3`, the app is aware of the image portfolio per club member (right screenshot), and allows app users to browse through member photos.
 Strictly speaking some club members could have portfolios while other's don't.
-Attempting to see the portfolio of a club member with no (available) portfolio results in a placeholder message of some sort.
+Attempting to reach the portfolio of a club member without an available portfolio results in a placeholder of some sort.

 ### Level 1.
 Adding Clubs

 Adding photo clubs (or museums) at `Level 1` requires providing the items name, location and several optional URLs.
 The enables the app to list the item on the `Clubs and Museums` screen and display its location on maps by adding a graphical marker.

 `Level 1` data is stored in a _single_ central online `OrganizationList.json` [file](https://github.com/vdhamer/Photo-Club-Hub/blob/main/Photo%20Club%20Hub/ViewModel/Lists/OrganizationList.json)